 The third step of the career planning process is to decide.
 In this step of the career planning process, keep an eye on all the benefits and considerations of the option you are considering.
 If you are aware of yourself, the profession you are going to accept, and decisions about your insights will make decisions easier.

 Step 4: Search

-The fourth stage of career development and planning, where a planned work of self-exploration, research and experience is integrated into the search operation for the career planning process.
+The fourth stage of career development and planning is where a planned work of self-exploration, research, and experience is integrated into the search operation for the career planning process.

 At this moment you will have some idea about the type of environment that you want, the skills and talents you like to use, and you want to develop and have some ideas about ways to follow your interests, one of the steps involved in career planning.

 Whether your plan is applicable for additional education or instant job search, preparation of your preparation through the Career Center workshop, VideoPad practice, participation in campus placement, or graduate school options can help to find and write private statements for professional schools.

 A clear purpose has been identified, the next step is to find a job.
 Enter the networking, job cover letters, and resume, and start looking for prospective employers and looking for interviews.

 Step 5: Acceptance